divyansh-193/streamlit_app/README.md

-# Streamlit App
+# GIS Quality Analysis Streamlit App

 This repository contains a Streamlit application created by Divyansh Verma.
-The app includes various functionalities and uses dummy data for demonstration purposes.
+This app's major aim is to analyse the quality check data of Gas Insulated Switchgears using an intuitive and interactive way.

 ## Project Structure